xlimit91/xlimit91-block-list/README.md

 I will try to keep it up-to-date regularly.

 - Added blacklist and regex.list seperately.
 - List.txt » This list was my first version.
 It will probably not receive any new updates, or at least at longer intervals.
-List.txt will stay online, because some may still use it
+List.txt will stay online, because some may still use it.
 	- https://raw.githubusercontent.com/xlimit91/xlimit91-block-list/master/List.txt